 In an illustrative analogy, Stiffelman asks which is more likely when confronted with a destroyed pillow sitting next to your dog: that the pillow’s seams spontaneously fell apart or that a burglar shredded it while you were out?
 After gathering facts, you find it 10,000 times more likely that the pillow fell apart.
 While the likelihood ratio is greatly in favor of spontaneous destruction, it utterly fails to take into account other possible hypotheses (bad dog) that may be more likely.
 Probabilistic genotyping only looks at the likelihood of two predetermined hypotheses.
 If not properly explained, the ratios produced by the analysis can easily mislead jurors and attorneys who lack understanding of what is being compared and a compelling statistic may be produced that potentially overlooks an even more likely hypothesis.

-In the article, Stiffelman also examines probabilistic genotyping in light the constitutional right to the presumption of innocence in a criminal trial, current case law, and the effects of an incorrectly interpreted likelihood ratio.
+In the article, Stiffelman also examines probabilistic genotyping in light of the constitutional right to the presumption of innocence in a criminal trial, current case law, and the effects of an incorrectly interpreted likelihood ratio.
 In general, the article provides an excellent starting point for attorneys looking to gain a better understanding of this method, what it offers, and some of its potential pitfalls if it is misinterpreted.